Chip tuning

 There has been an influx of plug in devices in the market which claim that they can intercept the OBD protocol and force the sensor readings in a way that it can improve fuel efficiency as well as improve performance.
 However, this is simply not possible as the mapping of the sensors on the CAN bus varies from one car to another and sending random data into the bus will cause issues.
 This is a well known fact to the manufacturers of such misleading devices, so all of them will have phantom tracks which appear to start at the OBD connector and go into the PCB, but they either will be left unconnected or be connected to a microcontroller, which will not utilize the pin for anything.

 There is no evidence that such low cost plug in devices will be able to improve performance.
 However, there is evidence present from reverse engineering of the products that they are indeed a scam.
 The way people are being tricked is that the devices will only flash LEDs and, in most of such devices, the LEDs are the only components that have a valid connection to the controller, along with accompanying resistors to limit the current, a voltage regulator which has generally been observed as a linear regulator and then the power and ground wire.
 These to the average person might look like an intricate circuit, especially with the two board construction, but all of that is purely a smokescreen to bring home the illusion.

-Such devices rely leech on the fact actual products exist which can be used to change the programming of the ECU and these reprogramming methods are not a plug in solution.
-They are very expensive products, which will come with data for different cars and it is an involved process to make any noticeable change in the performance or efficiency.
+Such devices rely on the fact actual products exist which can be used to change the programming of the ECU and these reprogramming methods are not a plug in solution.
+They are very expensive products, which will come with data for different cars, and it is an involved process to make any noticeable change in the performance or efficiency.